3 Things Food Safety Inspectors Focus on During a Recall

 Watch the webinar above.

-The much-anticipated webinar, “3 Things Food Inspectors Focus on During a Recall,” has come and gone, but thanks to the digital age, it is available on the video tab of this page.
+The much-anticipated webinar, “3 Things Food Inspectors Focus on During a Recall,” has come and gone, but thanks to the digital age, it is available at the top of this page.
 Eric Thompson, former USDA food safety inspector and consultant of HAACP Consulting Group, and Dakota May, sales manager of Acctivate, co-hosted the webinar on August 17, 2017.

 The purpose of the webinar was to break down the mystery of food or beverage recalls, educate on proactive steps businesses can take, and how to survive a recall if one occurs.
 Eric's extensive background in and knowledge of the food safety industry is what made this webinar possible, with the help of Dakota's expertise on how Acctivate can help food & beverage businesses proactively prepare and protect themselves if a recall ever occurs.